kubermatic/docs/content/kubermatic/v2.13/advanced/addons/_index.en.md

 ![View](/img/kubermatic/v2.13/advanced/addons/view.png)

 #### Configuration
-To configure which addons shall be accessible, set the following settings in the `values.yaml` for the Kubermatic chart:
+To configure which addons shall be accessible, set the following settings in the `values.yaml` for the KKP chart:

 ```yaml
 kubermatic: